banestyrelsen/phpmvc08/README.md

 Title - the title of the page
 Key - the post's key
 Content - this is text content of the  blog post
-Type - Leave this blank to create a page.
+Type - To create a page, type 'page' here (without the quotes).
 Filter - The type of filter to be used.
-Plain = no filter.
+Available filters are: plain and htmlpurify. plain = no filter. htmlpurify = uses html tags.

 ###Step 3.
 Click 'Create' to create the page.
 Click 'Content' in the menu bar and the new page will be listed in the bottom of the list.
 The number is the id of the page.